WProbot/wordpress-staging-publisher/README.md

 ### install.conf

+#### machine_username
-**machine_username** - When you login to the staging machine using SSH, what username do you use?
+When you login to the staging machine using SSH, what username do you use?
 E.g. `ssh abel@staging.example.com`.
 Define this configuration by providing the value of that username.
 In this case, it is `abel`

+#### machine_hostname
-**machine_hostname** - When you login to the staging machine using SSH, what hostname do you call it?
+When you login to the staging machine using SSH, what hostname do you call it?
 E.g. `ssh abel@staging.example.com`.
 Define this configuration by providing the value of that hostname.
 In this case, it is `staging.example.com`